edumucelli/build-tensorflow/README.md

 * 10.1.243

 Likewise, CuDNN version can be one of the following.
 Just replace the `CUDNN_PKG_VERSION` variable to the one you prefer.
+The packages come directly from [here](https://developer.download.nvidia.com/compute/machine-learning/repos/ubuntu1604/x86_64).

 * 7.0.1.13-1+cuda8.0
 * 7.0.2.38-1+cuda8.0